ha5dzs/InvisibleMacGyver/concurrency.md

 # Concurrency: interrupts and timers.

 Single-core computers can only ever execute one operation at a time.
 The illusion of multi-tasking (aka 'concurrency') with these kinds of computers is achieved via time division.
 In a decent computer, where there is an operating system, the kernel takes care of resource allocation, or scheduling.
 Scheduling resources is a branch of science itself, and some schedulers [with really weird names](http://ck.kolivas.org/patches/bfs/bfs-faq.txt) are being used.
+It is possible to run an [operating system](https://github.com/cesanta/mongoose-os) on the ESP modules, but this is outside the scope of this project.

 In a microcontroller, such as the one the NodeMCU uses, concurrency without a scheduler can be easily achieved with interrupts.
 In Arduino, during normal operation, the `loop()` function runs.
 When -previously properly set up- interrupt is triggered, the processor saves (also called a `push` operation) all the variables to piece of memory called the stack, and executes the interrupt function with a clean environment.
 Once the interrupt function has finished, the variables are being recalled (also called a `pop` operation) back from the stack and everything continues like if nothing happened.

 # Timers